Siftah/get_iplayer/install/ubuntu.md

 The WPM is installed along with the CLI.

-1. Launch the WPM in with this command:
+1. Launch the WPM in a console window with this command:

     	get_iplayer_web_pvr